If your fiberglass swimming pool is showing signs of age, then you can revive its appearance with a few coats of the right paint.

 Mix the TSP cleanser with warm water in the watering bucket and repeat the cleaning process.

-This will remove any grease that the detergent left behind.
+This will remove any grease or rust stains that the detergent left behind.

 Be sure to scrub and rinse every ten feet along the walls before moving to the floor of the pool.